1997–98 South Pacific cyclone season: Severe Tropical Cyclone Ron

+On January 7, the system started to weaken as it accelerated towards colder waters, passing between the main Tongan islands and Niue.
+The next day it moved below 25S and left the tropics, before Ron was last noted being absorbed by Susan on January 9.

+Ron affected several island throughout its path, triggering several governmental and organizational assistance programs.
+Swains Island sustained severe impacts to structures from winds of up to 90 mph, and its residents took shelter in a concrete structure.
+On Wallis and Futuna a crisis centre was set up in the capital Mata-Utu and Air Calédonie cancelled flights to the islands, as Wallis Island received winds of up to 130 km/h, with Hihifo District recording rainfall totals of 109 mm, which lead to widespread damage to structures and food crops and disrupting water, electricity supplies and communication network, and Futuna Island recorded tidal waves of between 7-9 m, leading to evacuations further inland.

+Ron became the strongest tropical cyclone on record in Tonga, as it passed near Niuafo'ou at peak intensity, reporting sustained winds of 110 km/h, with peaks at between 125–145 km/h.
+According to damage assessment, the cyclone left several families without home and dozens in need of tarpaulins to repair damages, most of them in the Niuafo'ou island.
+The system also damaged water and sanitation systems, leading to a water shortage, while an extensive food shortage was recorded because of severe damage to agriculture and vegetation of the islands.

 Severe Tropical Cyclone Katrina

 During January 7, Cyclone Katrina moved into the basin as a Category 2 tropical cyclone, while it was located about 90 km to the south of the island of Rennel, in the Solomon Islands.
 The system subsequently moved south-eastwards and intensified further, before it became a Category 3 Severe Tropical Cyclone and posed a threat to Vanuatu during the next day.
 It caused one death in Vanuatu, when a man drowned after being swept away by large swells and rough seas while fishing.
 The system then meandered within the Coral Sea between the Queensland coast and Vanuatu for the next three weeks, before degenerating into a remnant low near Far North Queensland on 25 January.
 After its decay, the remnants of Katrina moved westward over Cape York Peninsula and the Gulf of Carpentaria, before regenerating into Cyclone Victor on February 8, after which the system moved through the Northern Territory and into the Indian Ocean, over the course of the next week.
 Upon reaching the Indian Ocean on 16 February, the system was named "Cindy" by Mauritius, before eventually dissipating on 19 February.

 Cyclone Katrina impacted parts of Queensland, Vanuatu, and the Solomon Islands, killing two people and causing $8.66 million (1998 USD) in damages.